Plum sauce

 Plum sauce is a viscous, light-brown sweet and sour condiment.
-It is used in Cantonese cuisine as a dip for deep-fried dishes, such as spring rolls, noodles, and deep-fried chicken balls as well as for roast duck.
-It is made from sweet plums or other fruit such as peach, pineapple or apricot, along with sugar, vinegar, salt, ginger and chili peppers.
+It is used in Cantonese cuisine as a dip for deep-fried dishes, such as spring rolls, noodles, deep-fried chicken balls and roast duck.
+It is made from sweet plums as well as some brands and recipes that include other fruit such as apple,peach, pineapple or apricot, along with sugar, vinegar, salt, ginger and chili peppers.

-Detroit-style plum sauce is a popular take on Chinese-American plum sauce found in most Chinese restaurants in the southeastern Michigan area.
-It is a watery, sweet, vinegar-based sauce that offers a much stronger flavor.
+Detroit-style plum sauce is a variation of Chinese-American plum sauce found in most Chinese restaurants in the southeastern Michigan area.
+It is a watery, sweet, vinegar-based sauce that offers a much weaker flavor compared to traditionally prepared plum sauce.